FeiCoding/Coursera_Cpp/README.md

 # Coursera_Cpp
-This is for weekly coursework of Coursera course: C Program Design.
+This project saved all the weekly coursework of Coursera course:
+1. Advanced C Program Design
+2. C++ Program Design
+to enhance my C++ skills